 I had expected the coast to level off as I walked further south but in fact it was still very hilly with many steep climbs and descents.
 There were also many more remains from military activity with various gun posts etc. This just demonstrates how important the Milford Haven and Pembroke Docks area was in the 19th/20th century, and indeed still is albeit for different reasons.

-A bacon bap and cuppa at Freshwater East :)
+A bacon bap and cuppa at Freshwater West :)

 Apparently one year previously she had been walking the Welsh Coast Path and slipped on the wet surface, sliding down the steep slope and only coming to a stop with her legs hanging over the cliffs with a sheer drop below.
 She managed to scramble out of her precarious situation and was now revisiting the area on the anniversary of what could have been a disastrous event as a kind of thank you for being alive!

 We said our goodbyes and I continued on my way through the firing range, heading for the cliff tops again, and I took a short detour to look at the deserted hamlet of Flimston with its preserved church.

 Flimston was once a working village with its own community but it became a ghost village when the whole area was taken over by the army to be used as a practice firing range.
 Today the houses and cottages are all derelict but fortunately the church has been preserved.
 Occasional services are still held there but disappointingly the church was locked so I was unable to look inside.

 Finally, after several miles of road walking, I reached the coast path again at Stack Rocks which as the name suggests are rock stacks standing just off the coast.
 These were completely covered with nesting guillemots and razor bills making a huge din!
 I heard them long before I saw them!

 Stack Rocks, a haven for Razorbills and Guillemots